Morphosyntactic-Variation-in-Englishes/DoVE/README.md

 ### Release note

-The full dataset (DOVE v2.0) will be made publicly available in December 2026.
+DOVE v1.0 is currently not openly accessible but access may be granted upon request.
+The full dataset will be made publicly available in December 2026.

 ### Copyright and citation